 The bank told them to “do some homework” before they would lend any money.
 Looking through the phone book Ken saw merely 8 Napa wineries listed and the only one he recognized was Robert Mondavi.
 Short story told, he met Robert at the site of what was going to be Ken’s new vineyard and Robert told Ken what to plant and said he would buy the grapes for the next 20 years.
 Good timing on that partnership as Mondavi’s fledgling winery was merely 2 years old at this time!

-More good timing occurred in the early 1980’s when the Lairds purchased land in the Carneros region which at that time more known as providing good grazing land for sheep.
-Today the Carneros is Napa’s world renowned cool climate terroir – ideal for producing top quality Pinot noir and Chardonnay.
+More good timing occurred in the early 1980s when the Lairds purchased land in the Carneros region which at that time more known as providing good grazing land for sheep.
+Today the Carneros is Napa’s world-renowned cool climate terroir – ideal for producing top quality Pinot noir and Chardonnay.
 Currently Laird is Napa Valley’s largest private growers, managing over 2200 acres (with some 40+ Napa Valley vineyards under their ownership and one sizable vineyard in neighboring Sonoma County).
 With so many acres they have a wide diversity of grapes to choose from for their wines (although they only use a very low percentage of the overall grapes under their ownership for the Laird Family wines).

 This is very much a family affair with Ken & Gail’s children involved; Justin oversees all their vineyards and Rebecca is the General Manager of the winery including of their custom crush facility.